resolume/ffgl/README.md

 - Reintroduction of Scoped bindings.
 (Removed unsafe resetOpenGLState function, use the ScopedBinding classes instead)
 - The Module Definition File is no longer required on Windows.
 - The SDK no longer adjusts any textures to use GL_CLAMP_TO_BORDER.
+- Renamed CFreeFrameGLPlugin class to CFFGLPlugin.
+Plugins now need to inherit from the CFFGLPlugin class.
 - Fixed some internal SDK warnings, convoluted implementations and inconsistencies in namings.
 (Most notably the quickstart module now uses the same conventions as the ffgl and ffglex modules)